Zion National Park with Kids: 8 Easy Hikes + Tips

 Zion National Park Shuttle

-Once you have paid to get into Zion National Park, your next step is to hop on the Zion shuttle bus.
-There are 9 stops on the Zion shuttle bus route, beginning at the Zion Visitor Center and ending at the Temple of Sinawava (stop 9).
-It takes approximately 45 minutes to take the Zion National Park shuttle from the Visitor Centre all the way to the end.
+After you enter Zion National Park, the next step is usually to hop on the Zion shuttle bus.
+There are 9 stops on the Zion shuttle bus route, beginning at the Zion Canyon Visitor Center and ending at the Temple of Sinawava (stop 9).
+It takes approximately 45 minutes to take the Zion National Park shuttle from the Visitor Center all the way to the end.

-We visited Zion with kids in mid-April and the wait for the shuttle was never more than 10 minutes.
-During spring break and the summer months, the wait for the Zion National Park shuttle bus can exceed an hour, so do yourself a favor and get to the park as early as possible, or enjoy one of the kid-friendly hikes which depart from the Visitor Center.
+We visited Zion National Park with kids in mid-April and the wait for the shuttle was never more than 10 minutes.
+During spring break and summer, the wait for the Zion shuttle can get very long.
+Do yourself a favor and arrive early, or choose one of the kid-friendly hikes that start at the Visitor Center.

 the kids from the Family Can Travel blog board the the Zion National Park shuttle bus at the Visitor Center.